 Figure 16.7.
-Customized look of the administration interface
+Customized logo (admin-main-logo.png) in the administration interface

-The look of the admin interface can be customized by providing custom CSS, or logos.
-These can be customized by placing the following files in in the PaperCut NG directory structure at [app-path]/server/custom/web/overrides page style, design and layout.
+Logos can be added to customize the look of the admin interface.
+These can be customized by placing the following files in the PaperCut NG directory structure at [app-path]/server/custom/web/.

-Filename Description admin.css This file will be included on each page in the administration interface as a stylesheet, allowing the existing styles to be overridden.
-CSS in this file can be used to override the default fonts, colors and sizes of various elements.
-CSS overrides are an advanced topic so good knowledge of CSS and HTML will be required to see results. admin-logo.png If this image exists it will be displayed to the right of the existing application logo.
+Filename Description admin-logo.png If this image exists it will be displayed to the right of the existing application logo.
 The image must be in PNG format and for best results should be sized 250px by 42px.
-For best results, the file should be an image of size 250px by 42px in PNG format. admin-main-logo.png If this image exists it will replace the standard application logo in the top left corner.
-Changing the standard logo will display a "Powered by PaperCut" image
+For best results, the file should be an image of size 250px by 42px in PNG format.

-Filename Description beside it.
+Filename Description admin-main-logo.png If this image exists it will replace the standard application logo in the top left corner.
+Changing the standard logo will display a "Powered by PaperCut" image beside it.
 The image must be in PNG format and for best results should be sized 280px by 42px.